Manifestor-cc/usage-guide/docs/bypasses/index.md

 ---

 # Bypasses/Fixes
 Some games have their own DRM (anti-piracy protection), but luckily we have bypasses for those!
-Most of the bypasses are located in the [Common bypasses/fixes page](/bypasses/common_bypasses).

 :::danger
 We got all of these bypasses from third party sources, we did not make them!
 Use them cautiously - do not disable your antivirus if it detects something!